Bachelor of Arts in Communication Arts and Sciences (CASCC)

 Penn State York offers a way to complete your bachelor’s degree in business in a twenty-month, accelerated Saturday program.
 The bachelor of science in Business (BSB) program differs from many traditional programs in that it is based on a “systems thinking” and study approach that prepares you not as a specialist in one functional area of business, but as a work force participant equipped with multi-faceted skills applicable to any number of business areas and situations.
 The curriculum focuses on management and marketing emphasizing leadership, ethics, and strategic thinking across all classes.
 Our program stresses interpersonal and technical communications skills, collaborative student-centered learning, and a high degree of faculty-student interaction.

 This program is ideal for the person who wants a business degree from an internationally recognized University without taking time off work during the week.
+This program is designed for adult learners who have completed an associate degree or have previously obtained approximately 45 to 60 credits that are eligible to transfer to Penn State.

 Bachelor of Science in Electro-Mechanical Engineering Technology (EMET)